Tenable.io Vulnerability Management

 Important: You must install all package files before importing data feeds.
 Package files include the IT Security Vulnerabilities Program use case package, the Enterprise Catalog package, and the Issues Management prerequisite use case package.
 For more information, see the “Installing the Packages” section of the IT Security Vulnerabilities Program use case in the Archer Online Documentation.

-Note: Note: The Tenable.io data feeds are dependent on the Tenable.io API response data volume and their execution might time more than the session timeout set for the Archer Services Parameter account.
+Note: The Tenable.io data feeds are dependent on the Tenable.io API response data volume and their execution might take longer than the session timeout set for the Archer Services Parameter account.
 The data feed might fail due to 'Invalid session token'.
-In this case, please increase the session timeout of Archer Service Parameter. refer the following article in the Archer Community for details https://www.archerirm.community/s/article/Failure-of-Long-Running-Jobs-for-Data-Imports-or-Content-Deletion-in-Archer
+In this case, please increase the session timeout of Archer Service Parameter.
+See the following article in the Archer Community for details https://www.archerirm.community/s/article/Failure-of-Long-Running-Jobs-for-Data-Imports-or-Content-Deletion-in-Archer.

 Import and run the data feeds in the following order: